-Lead Counselors in FIU Summer Academy supervise and deliver the treatment components within both classroom and recreational contexts.
+Counselors in FIU Summer Academy deliver the treatment components within both classroom and recreational contexts.
 Counselors will assist in the following each day: (1) leading an academic center (i.e., English/Language Arts, Math, Science, Writing); (2) leading a sport (i.e., soccer, kickball, teeball); (3) delivery of treatment components during large group instruction periods; (4) assisting in the delivery of an evidence-based reading intervention; and (5) tracking the daily behavioral progress for assigned cases.
-Sports experience is not a requirement for the FIU Summer Academy program
+Sports experience or teaching experience is not a requirement for the FIU Summer Academy program.

-Prior to the start of employment, Lead Counselors will be required to read the applicable treatment program manual and to be extensively familiar with behavior modification program and rules and procedures for daily activities, including the rules and fundamentals for the sports played in the program and other daily activities.
-Lead Counselors will be required to memorize, verbatim, information such the operational definitions for the behavior modification system categories, activity rules, rules for classifying behaviors, and other related information.
-Lead Counselors will need to spend a significant amount of time preparing prior to the start of employment.
+Prior to the start of employment, Counselors will be required to read the program manual and to be familiar with the behavior modification program and rules and procedures for daily activities, including the rules and fundamentals for the sports played in the program.
+Counselors will be required to memorize information such the operational definitions for the behavior modification system categories, activity rules, rules for classifying behaviors, and other related information.
+Counselors will need to spend a significant amount of time preparing prior to the start of employment.

-During the first two weeks of employment, Lead Counselors will participate in a variety of training activities.
+During the first two weeks of employment, Counselors will participate in a variety of training activities.
 Training will consist of lectures, slide and video presentations, testing, and daily active role-plays during which staff members will act as counselors and children during activities such as games, drills, discussions, and time out.
-Lead Counselors will participate in all training activities with the Counselors assigned to their groups and will be expected to take a leadership role in supervising and training Counselors in their groups.